Is project management software necessary?

 Why Would You Run Project Management Without Software?

-The main reason to run your project management without software is the cost.
+Using a project management software is obvious: schedule adherence, transparency, and progress monitoring, among others.
+But this doesn’t make project management software absolutely necessary.
+A common reason why some people try to run project management without software is because of the cost.
 Project management software can cost $8-50 per user per month, and that adds up as a significant line item in a small organization’s budget!

 Besides the cost of the platform itself, there are other considerations.
 Finding the right fit for your organization’s work style and workflow is not a simple task – software is designed around principles, but they aren’t necessarily the ones you use in your work.
 Onboarding time will cut into work hours.
 Your team will need to learn to use the tool, and that time spent is time you don’t have for getting things done.
 Finally, choosing software comes with another cost.
 It remains difficult to transfer projects between platforms, and if you do choose a tool you may be stuck with it for the duration of the project.